jpark799/pokemon-virtualized-react/README.md

 - Full list of 1,028 Pokémon fetched in a single request and cached permanently.
 - Click any row to open a detail modal with official artwork, types, base stats, and quick facts.
 - Detail fetches are cached per Pokémon and clicking the same one twice hits the cache reducing the need for extra API calls.
+- Lightweight test coverage for utility functions, and key UI interactions.

 ## Tech stack